AppleJuiceIzy/Depthfield-Real-time-monocular-depth-estimation-in-browser/README.md

 # Depthfield

 Real-time monocular depth estimation in the browser, with pose and gesture tracking layered on top.
-Point your webcam at the page and it estimates per-pixel distance, tracks your body and hands, and recognizes gestures — all client-side, no server, no LiDAR.
+Point your webcam at the page and it estimates per-pixel distance, tracks your body and hands, and recognizes gestures.

 **[Live demo →](https://youtu.be/HTbTCFRZhkM)** · _designed by [izy](https://www.izyanali.com/)_